 - Increased Productivity: Many employees report higher productivity levels when working remotely.

-- Cost Savings: Both employers and employees can save on costs related to commuting, office space, and utilities.
+- Cost Savings: Employers and employees can also reduce commuting, office, and utility costs.

 - Talent Pool Expansion: Companies can hire talent from anywhere in the world, not limited by geographical constraints.